The-Kake/Sokoban/README.md

 For Windows users:

 Open your terminal, run the "bash" command, then follow the same steps as for the Linux version.

+When in the game, to select the level you want to play, type its name and press Enter.

+For example, if you want to play level 1, type "niveau1" and press Enter.